gferhpc/supercomputing.tue.nl/docs/documentation/cluster-policies.md

 ### Fair Use of Disk Space

-Each user has a 1TB disk quota.
+Each user has a 200GB disk quota.
 The total disk space is however not enough for every user to actually use that much.
 Therefore:

--   Try to keep disk usage below 300GB as a general rule.
+-   Try to keep disk usage below 100GB as a general rule.
--   If your disk usage exceeds 500GB, think carefully about what can be moved.
-You are straining the system!
+-   If your disk usage exceeds 150GB, think carefully about what can be moved.

 ## Job policies